dree02/Cost-Optimization/README.md

 </p>

 <p>
-<h4>Conclusion</h4>
+<h3>Conclusion</h3>
-This project serves as a simple example of using linear regression with multiple variables for predictive modeling.
+This project serves as an example of using linear regression with multiple variables for predictive modeling.
 Feel free to explore the code and dataset to gain a better understanding of how linear regression can be applied to real-world problems.
 </p>